 - PDF containing detailed descriptions

-How node count effects cluster performance
+How node count effects cluster performance (and Redshift cost!)

 Before we look at how to evaluate whether nodes can be removed from your cluster, we should first look at how changing the number of nodes in a cluster affects its performance.
 Intuitively we know that adding nodes should do something like “increase cluster performance.”
 But what exactly does that mean, and what should you measure to see if the number of nodes you have in your cluster is the right number?